For foreign workers and employers alike, it is crucial to go through the proper channels before temporary employment in Canada may begin.

 Canada is actively seeking foreign workers and professionals to help grow its strong national workforce.
 In this Work section, you may find all the most up-to-date information on working in Canada for your particular situation.

-In most cases, in order to work in Canada, the foreign worker will need a work permit.
+In most cases, to work in Canada, the foreign worker will need a work permit.
 However, there are a number of circumstances where you may be able to work in Canada without a work permit.
 In addition, there are number of other ways to work in Canada without undergoing the traditional work permit application process, including work permits granted for working holidays, post-graduate work permits or permits issued under international agreements, such as NAFTA.

 Types of Canadian Work Permits